benjaminfranklin03/NeuroDiffEqLab/README.md

-# Building Neural Differential Equations from Scratch
+# Building Neural Ordinary Differential Equations from Scratch

-Welcome to **NeuroDiffEqLab**!🚀 This project is a practical journey in building Neural Differential Equations (Neural DEs) from scratch, inspired by foundational research papers.
-Here, you’ll find implementations of a range of models, from basic Neural ODEs to advanced frameworks like Neural SDEs, Neural CDEs, and PINNs.
+Welcome to **NeuroDiffEqLab**! 🚀 This project is a deep dive into understanding and building Neural Ordinary Differential Equations (Neural ODEs) from scratch, both manually and using JAX.
+The project serves as an exploration into implementing these models, training them on simple tasks, and analyzing their behaviors.

-{first i'll implement a neural ODE from scratch and train it on some generated lorenz attractor dataset. then i'll train the other models on actual data of a 3 dimensional vector field of a tornado. i will have to do this with pytorch, since i need the gpu acceleration.}

 ![Project Banner](images/project_banner.png)